Whaddon Hall

-Whaddon Hall is a country house in Whaddon, Buckinghamshire.
+Whaddon Hall is a country house in Whaddon, Buckinghamshire, England.
 It is a Grade II listed building.

 History

 The first manor house was built on the site in the 11th century.
 The present house was built in 1820, replacing a house which was demolished in the late 18th century.
 It was once home to the Selby family (also known as Selby-Lowndes), whose ancestor William Lowndes built the larger and grander Winslow Hall.